zominy/bash-cybersecurity-course/Module 2: Navigating Like a Pro - Filesystems & Permissions/tutorial.md

 ```
 Where this command adds the user `max` or your username to the sudoers file and gives them all privileges.

-After this use the keybind `Crtl + O` then enter to save your changes and then `Crtl + X` to exit the sudoers file.
+After this use the keybind `Ctrl + O` then enter to save your changes and then `Ctrl + X` to exit the sudoers file.
 Rest assured your changes are saved.

 Then type `exit` to log out from root and then `exit` again to close the terminal and restart the virtual machine.
 For me, this has always been necessary for this change to take place so hence why I am doing it this way but you are better off just restarting anyways.